3rd Tipperary Brigade: Soloheadbeg

 The planning for Soloheadbeg took place in the 'Tin Hut' on a dairy farm in Greenane.
 Treacy, Breen and Hogan had been undertaking experiments with explosives there and considering ways to attack the RIC.
 Treacy was keen to commence hostilities and believed a military confrontation with the RIC and the British authorities was the only way to establish the Republic that Ireland had proclaimed in 1916 and voted for in 1918.
 In December 1918, they received information that there were plans to move a consignment of gelignite from the Tipperary Town military barracks to the Soloheadbeg quarry.

 Treacy consulted his commanding officer, Seamus Robinson, who gave the go-ahead without consulting General Headquarters in Dublin, on the basis that what the eye does not see the heart will not grieve over.

-They commenced plans to intercept the consignment and Dan Breen's brother Lars, who worked at the quarry, received information that the consignment was to be moved around 16 January 1919.
+They commenced plans to intercept the consignment and Dan Breen's brother Laurence, who worked at the quarry, received information that the consignment was to be moved around 16 January 1919.
 They anticipated that there would be between 2-6 armed escorts and they discussed different contingencies, such as where they would guard the RIC if they surrendered and that they would fire on the escort if they did not immediately surrender.
 Robinson, who had returned to the Brigade area after his release from jail, was briefed by Treacy about the plans to seize the gelignite.
 Robinson supported the plan and confirmed with Treacy that they would not request permission from GHQ, if they did they would be obliged to wait for a response and even if the response was affirmative it might come back after the gelignite was moved.

 Those involved on the day of the operation were four officers of the 3rd Tipperary Brigade IRA; Seán Treacy, Dan Breen, Seán Hogan (then only 17) and Séumas Robinson.
 They were joined by five other Volunteers: Tadhg Crowe, Patrick McCormack, Paddy O'Dwyer, Michael Ryan (Donohill) and Seán O'Meara (Tipperary) – the latter two being cycle scouts.

 On each day from 16 to 21 January, the men selected for the ambush took up their positions from early in the morning to late afternoon and then retired and spent the night at the 'Tin Hut'.
 On 21 January around noon, Patrick O'Dwyer noticed the convoy leaving the barracks.
 The consignment was on a horse-drawn cart, led by two council men with two armed RIC constables guarding the consignment.
 O'Dwyer cycled quickly to where the ambush party was waiting and informed them of the details of the convoy.